As I write this post, 2013 is quickly entering the history books hour by hour.

 I'm talking about Tibet.

-And once I began bouncing the idea around in my mind, a larger Asia trip began to take shape.
+And once I began bouncing the idea around in my mind, a more extensive Asia trip began to take shape.

-This is the a three-month trip I’m currently thinking about for Fall 2014 –
+This is the three-month trip I'm currently thinking about for Fall 2014 –

 - Mid-September: Arrive in Beijing, China